 - Jasmine White-Killins

 A Dallas native, Daijhia Kirk is in her third season with DBDT II.
-She is a graduate of Garland High School and is currently a student at Richland College receiving her Associate in Arts degree.
+She is a graduate of Garland High School and currently a student at Richland College receiving her Associate in Arts degree.
 She began her training at the Dallas Black Dance Academy and received additional training from The Ailey Summer Intensive and the Sister Act Dance Studio.
-She has performedin multiple International Association of Blacks in Dance conferences; two including Los Angeles, CA in 2011 and Washington, DC in 2013.
+She has performed in multiple International Association of Blacks in Dance conferences including Los Angeles, CA in 2011 and Washington, DC in 2013.
 She also performed in Miami, FL for the FedEx Orange Bowl Halftime show in 2010.
-Her dance career consists of training with and attending workshops by Christopher L. Huggins, Melissa M. Young, Nycole Ray, Allyne D. Gartrell, Milton Myers, Mary Barnett, Dr. Chuck Davis, Camille A. Brown, Chris Judd, Elena Comendador, Dudley Williams, Jamal Story, Diane Grisby, Dr. Mel Tomlinson, Ana Marie Forsythe, Kevin L. Predmore, Joan Peters, Bruce Wood, and Zachary Ingram just to name a few.
+Her dance career consists of training with and attending workshops by Christopher L. Huggins, Melissa M. Young, Nycole Ray, Allyne D. Gartrell, Milton Myers, Mary Barnett, Dr. Chuck Davis, Camille A. Brown, Chris Judd, Elena Comendador, Dudley Williams, Jamal Story, Diane Grisby, Dr. Mel Tomlinson, Ana Marie Forsythe, Kevin L. Predmore, Joan Peters, Bruce Wood, and Zachary Ingram.